 This application packet contains information and the required forms for you to use in submitting a new application for funding under one program authorized by the Individuals with Disabilities Education Act (IDEA).
-This packet covers one competition under the Personnel Development to Improve Services and Results for Children with Disabilities (Assistance Listing Number/CFDA 84.325) program-Applications for New Awards; Personnel Development to Improve Services and Results for Children with Disabilities-Preparation of Special Education, Early Intervention, and Related Services Leadership Personnel (Assistance Listing Number/CFDA 84.325D).
+This packet covers one competition under the Personnel Development to Improve Services and Results for Children with Disabilities Program (Assistance Listing Number 84.325) program-Applications for New Awards; Personnel Development to Improve Services and Results for Children with Disabilities Program-Personnel Preparation of Special Education, Early Intervention, and Related Services Personnel at Historically Black Colleges and Universities, Tribally Controlled Colleges and Universities, and Other Minority Serving Institutions (Assistance Listing Number 84.325M).